Amartinez2075/Model-View-Controller-Tech-Blog/Steps.md

 ## Instructions from past Ashara

+Sure, here's the list with a checkbox at the end of each completed task:

-1. NPM install Express Handlebars Done
+1. NPM install MYSQL12 ✔️

-2. NPM install MYSQL12 Done
+2. NPM install Sequelize ✔️

-3. NPM install Sequelize Done
+3. NPM install dotenv ✔️

-4. NPM install dotenv Done
+4. NPM install Express Handlebars ✔️

-5. NPM install bycrypt package Done
+5. NPM install bycrypt package ✔️

-6. NPM install Express Session Done
+6. NPM install Express Session ✔️

-7. NPM install Connect Session Sequelize Done
+7. NPM install Connect Session Sequelize ✔️

-8. Make and complete Connection JS file.
-Done

-9. Make Schema.sql file and insert code for table.
-Done
+8. Make Schema.sql file and insert code for table. ✔️

-10. Go into terminal and manually make the table in MySQL.
-Done
+9. Go into terminal and manually make the table in MySQL. ✔️

-Added ALL FILES NEEDED
+10. Make and complete Connection JS file. ✔️

-11. Start on the creation of routes.
-Working -- Monday
+11. Start on the creation of routes. ❌

-12. Start on the creation of routes within an API folder --Monday
+12. Start on the creation of routes within an API folder. ❌

-13. Start on the Creation of code in Modules folder. --Monday
+13. Start on the Creation of code in Modules folder. ❌

-14. Start on the Creation of code in Public folder within the Javascript Folder. -- Tuesday
+14. Start on the Creation of code in Public folder within the Javascript Folder. ❌

-15. Start on the Creation of code in the Utility Folder. --Tuesday
+15. Start on the Creation of code in the Utility Folder. ❌

-16. Start on the Creation of code in Public folder within the Javascript Folder. --Wednesday

-17. Start on the Creation of code in Public folder within the Javascript Folder. --Wednesday

-18. Start on the Creation of code inside of the Views Folder inside of the Layout Folder --Thursday
+16. Start on the Creation of code inside of the Views Folder inside of the Layout Folder. ❌

-19. Start on the Creation of code inside of the Views Folder inside of the Partials Folder --Thursday
+17. Start on the Creation of code inside of the Views Folder inside of the Partials Folder. ❌

-20. Start on the Creation of code the Views Folder. --Friday
+18. Start on the Creation of code in the Views Folder. ❌

-20. CREATE ENV file, add comments to all files except the Schema.sql --Friday
+19. CREATE ENV file, add comments to all files except the Schema.sql. ❌